highlight/highlight/docs-content/getting-started/fullstack-frameworks/next-js/8_configuration.md

 Next.js comes out of the box instrumented for Open Telemetry, but support can be spotty depending on your runtime.
 This example Highlight implementation uses Next's [experimental instrumentation feature](https://nextjs.org/docs/advanced-features/instrumentation) to configure Open Telemetry on a Next.js server.

 1. Turn on `experimental.instrumentationHook`.
 We've also turned on `productionBrowserSourceMaps` because Highlight is much easier to use with source maps.
-Notice that we're transpiling the `@highlight-run/next/client` package.

 ```javascript
 // next.config.js